thejamesgore/ga-projects/GA-Project-2/README.md

 ### Day 6-7:

-We were able to easily create the episodes page as the layout was not too disimilar from the podcasts page allowing us to use the same subcomponents, however the functionality slightly differed.
+We were able to easily create the episodes page as the layout was not too dissimilar from the podcasts page allowing us to use the same sub components, however the functionality slightly differed.
 Clem worked on the episodes page providing which had a bug when clicking from the podcast page that we were unable to solve for completely which is detailed in the bug section.
 I focused on the search functionality which was slightly challenging due to how the page would initially render without data that I was able to solve using optional chaining.
 Lastly we added some finishing touches to the styling and presented our project.

 ### Search Page: